 Old School Small-Block Chevy Build

-Article by Mark Trotta
+Article by Vintage Vinnie

 What's a Draft Tube?

 Many vintage engines, including early Chevy small-blocks, had no PCV (positive crankcase ventilation) system.
-Instead, there was a draft tube canister inside the motor, under the intake manifold towards the back of the block.
-A 'road draft' tube ran from the canister down the back of the block.
+Instead, there was a draft tube canister, under the intake manifold, at the back of the block.
+I've heard some people refer to the canister as a baffle.

-Having no PCV system, draft tube motors "breathe" through the oil breather cap, which is on the oil filler tube in front of the intake manifold.
+Having no PCV system, draft tube motors "breathe" through the oil breather cap, which is located on the oil filler tube in front of the intake manifold.

 Early SBC Intake Manifolds